wp-plugins/uk-tides/readme.txt

 1. sample output for Portsmouth, Hants

 == Upgrade Notice ==
+= 1.1 =
+Now dependent upon oik v1.17 or higher

 == Changelog ==
+= 1.1 =
+* Changed: The generated output is formatted with divs and spans to enable styling with CSS

 = 1.0 =
 * initial version.
 Works with oik version 1.11